-In this test case, a air bubble impacted by a shock initiated in water is considered.
-The domain and the initial position of bubble and shock wave are shown in Fig.\ref{fig:water_shock_bubble_initial}.
-The initial condition for the shock-bubble interaction in water is defined as:
+This test case \cite{cheng2020quasi,xu2017explicit} considers the interaction between an air bubble and a planar shock wave propagating in water.
+The computational domain and the initial locations of the bubble and the incident shock wave are illustrated in Figure~\ref{fig:water_shock_bubble_initial}.
+The initial conditions are prescribed as follows

-with \(\gamma_{1}=1.4\), \(p_{w,1}=0.0\) and \(\gamma_{2}=4.4\), \(p_{w,2}=6000\).
-The computational domain is uniformly divided into $800\times 800$ cells.
-The boundary conditions are set as solid walls on the upper and lower edges, while the left edge is set to outflow boundary condition, and the right edge is set to the post-shock values.
-The Fig.\ref{fig:water_shock_air_sequence} show the density and volume fraction of numerical results at $t = 0.015, 0.02, 0.025, 0.03, 0.035,0.04$.
-Compared to the numerical results in lirerature \cite{chen2025generalized}, the major features are well captured by the BP-OEDG($P^2$) scheme without spurious oscillations.
+where the parameters are $\gamma_1 = 1.4$, $p_{w,1} = 0.0$ and $\gamma_2 = 4.4$, $p_{w,2} = 6000$.
+The computational domain is discretized using a uniform mesh consisting of $800 \times 800$ elements.
+Regarding the boundary conditions, solid wall conditions are enforced on the upper and lower boundaries.
+An outflow condition is applied at the left boundary, while the exact post-shock state is continuously prescribed at the right boundary.
+Figure~\ref{fig:water_shock_air_sequence} displays the computed density and volume fraction contours at $t = 0.015$, $0.02$, $0.025$, $0.03$, $0.035$, and $0.04$.
+Consistent with the numerical results reported in the literature \cite{chen2025generalized}, the major interfacial features and complex wave structures are accurately resolved by the BP-OEDG($P^2$) scheme without any spurious oscillations.